 Electric Vehicle offer dramatically lower operating costs than conventional internal combustion engines.
 And it is an important consideration towards renewable energy or green energy for many countries and the world.
 As global warming becomes the first problem to destroy the earth or human life.

 in 2017, Google became the first company to match 100% of its electricity consumption with renewable energy.
-Google is the largest corporate renewable energy purchaser on the planet According to Report.
+Google is the largest corporate renewable energy purchaser on the planet.
 And surprisingly, it encourages car manufacturing companies to take steps towards making electric vehicles.

 What is Electrical Vehicle?

 The electric vehicle is a vehicle that runs on electricity alone. such a vehicle does not contain an internal combustion engine like the other conventional vehicle. instead, it employees an electric motor to tune the wheels.

 The demand for vehicles is increasing at a fast pace.
 E-vehicles increase the need for renewable fuel resources.

 The reduction of fossil fuel emissions through the use of Electric vehicles will help to prevent economic damage due to climate change.
 Climate change causes(PDF) a lot of damage to the global economy

 An average passenger vehicle emits about 4.6 metric tons of carbon dioxide a year. and the only transportation sector contributes 29% of all greenhouse gases. and 91% of American households own at least one car. that’s a lot of pollution and what’s the solution?
 Electric vehicles are designed to Eliminate Emissions.

 Advantages and Disadvantages of Electric Vehicles

 - Very Responsive and have a very good torque